UnrealSecurity/badips/README.md

 ## Description
-The site above is available [here](https://leet.network/badips) and uses our WebSocket API endpoint to receive alerts when automated systems scan our ports or attempt to exploit services binded to them.
+The site above is available [here](https://leet.network/badips) and connects my WebSocket API endpoint to receive alerts when automated systems scan our ports or attempt to exploit services binded to them.

 ## Related API endpoints